Please note that Tapas no longer supports Internet Explorer.

 After conveying my heartfelt gratitude and admiration to my rescuer, I began walking through Brisbane's streets toward home.

-Brisbane, Australia's third-largest city, differs from Canberra the capital, Sydney the economic hub, and Melbourne with its reputation for livability in both latitude and climate.
-It's technically classified as subtropical, but given that someone as cold-sensitive as me can wander around in short sleeves on a July winter night, I'm starting to suspect we're closer to tropical.
-Longtime residents love to fuss about "global warming" and "extreme weather," but as a newcomer of only three years, I can't really relate.
+Brisbane, Australia’s third-largest city, sits at a lower latitude than Canberra the capital, Sydney the economic hub, and Melbourne with its famed livability.
+Officially it’s classified as subtropical, though when someone as cold-sensitive as me can wander around in short sleeves on a July winter night, I start to suspect we’re edging closer to the tropics.
+Longtime residents love to complain about global warming and extreme weather, but as a newcomer of only three years, I can’t say I’ve really noticed.

 I took a small detour and soon found myself by the river.
 By day, it carried boats up and down the city—the Brisbane River, our winding landmark.
 Across the water, lights from buildings and cars scattered and shimmered.
-On this side, the river reflected only forest shadows and resting boats, its darkness sinking into black.
+On this side, the river reflected only forest shadows and resting boats, the dark water deepening into black.

 Staring into that blackness, my spirits lifted.
 And I finally set my course northward.
 I crossed a street lined with independent eateries and apartment buildings, then passed two blocks of luxury hotels.